 CLICK HERE to view the Playing Member Player of the Year Points Table

-The Player of the Year Championship is an invitation only event and is based upon the current year’s Player of the Year Point Lists as of the last Friday in July.
+The Player of the Year Championship is an invitation only event and is based upon the current year’s Player of the Year Point Lists.
+Please see the Tournament Information Page for the points deadline.

 The top 12 Senior Boys, top 12 Junior Boys, top 9 Senior Girls and the top 6 Junior Girls from the season long points race will be invited to the IJGA Playing Member Player of the Year Championship.